 Step 3 – Correcting Surface Blemishes

-To repair small scratches or cracks in the stone, use marble-polishing powder containing tin dioxide and epoxy-based glues.
-Tin-dioxide powder fills and camouflages small scratches, while the glue fills cracks.
+To repair small scratches or cracks in the stone, use marble-polishing powder containing tin oxide and epoxy-based glues.
+Tin oxide powder fills and camouflages small scratches, while the glue fills cracks.
 Apply this substance as per the instructions on the product.

 Step 4 – Taping the Countertop

 Using painter’s tape, tape the edges of the cultured-marble countertop.
 Be sure to mask around the sink, especially, to avoid getting polishing or refinishing compounds in the sink.

 Using medium-grit sandpaper, sand the cleaned and repaired countertop surface.
 Use even pressure to ensure a smooth surface.
 Then, clean the countertop with a sponge to remove any dust created from sanding.

 Using a paint roller, apply a thin layer of marble primer on the countertop surface.
 Leave the coated surface alone for about one hour, and allow it to dry.